 House delays accreditation requirement for pharmacies

-Industry stakeholders expect Sen. Jon Tester, D-Mont., to introduce a companion bill in the Senate this week.
-It is expected to pass, say stakeholders.
+Industry stakeholders expect Sen. Jon Tester, D-Mont., to introduce a companion bill in the Senate.
+That bill could be introduced and voted on as early as this afternoon.

 By delaying the deadline, the NCPA and other stakeholders buy themselves more time to get pharmacies exempted from the requirement, said Norton.
 Two bills introduced earlier this year that seek an exemption have been included in broader healthcare reform bills.